Legend of the Galactic Heroes: English-language release

-An English dub pilot was produced by Outis Productions and Ocean Productions in 1999.
-The dubbed episodes were the episodes 51 and 52.
-The dub was never picked up due to a lack of interest.
+An English dub pilot was produced by Outis Productions and Ocean Productions in the late 1990s, at the request of Tokuma Shoten.
+The dubbed episodes were the episodes 51 and 52, and were shown at several anime conventions including Anime Expo.
+The series was not picked up at that time.

 On July 2, 2015, Sentai Filmworks announced their license to the anime series at their panel at Anime Expo, and later commented that they hoped to create the "definitive release".
+A limited edition box set with only 1,000 produced was released in August 2018 and cost $799.
+The set sold out in May 2021.

 On June 20, 2017, Sentai Filmworks announced the streaming release on Hidive's anime streaming service starting the same day.
+It left streaming in mid-2024.

 Die Neue These is streamed in North America by Crunchyroll.

 Manga

 The first manga adaptation was authored by Katsumi Michihara, and adapts the first two volumes of the original novel.
 It was published from 1986 to 2000, and collected in eleven volumes.
 A four-volume continuation, Legend of the Galactic Heroes: Portrait of Heroes, was published from 2006 to 2012 and adapts the third volume of the original novel.
 This manga story is faithful to the original, possibly more faithful than the OVAs.
 However, there are some changes that could be considered major, e.g. the gender and ethnicity of Adrian Rubinsky are changed.
 Akira Kasahara cooperated in drawing mechanics.
 Michihara also adapted the side story "Golden Wings" into a one-shot manga of the same name in August 1986.

 A manga adaptation by Ryu Fujisaki started in Shueisha's Weekly Young Jump on October 8, 2015.
 The manga was transferred to Ultra Jump on February 19, 2020.
 Shueisha has compiled its chapters into individual tankōbon volumes, with the first volume being released on February 19, 2016.
-As of December 18, 2024, 31 volumes have been published.
+The manga ended serialization in the magazine's March 2026 issue, released on February 18.
+As of March 18, 2026, 35 volumes have been published.